potatoeggy/eifueo/docs/sph3u7.md

 ### Adding/subtracting vectors algebraically

-Vectors can be broken up into two vectors (**"components"**) laying on the x- and y-axes via trigonometry such that the resultant of the two components is the original vector.
+Vectors can be broken up into two **component vectors** laying on the x- and y-axes via trigonometry such that the resultant of the two components is the original vector.
 This is especially helpful when adding larger (3+) numbers of vectors.
 $$\vec{F}_x + \vec{F}_y = \vec{F}$$

 !!! info "Reminder"